oracle-livelabs/adb/adb-loki/configure-and-push/configure-and-push.md

 ## Introduction

-In this lab, you will configure the Loki endpoint, perform a test push, verify log entries appear in Grafana, and start the continuous push scheduler job.
+In this lab, you will configure the Loki endpoint, perform a test push, verify that log entries appear in Grafana, and start the continuous push scheduler job.
 You will also learn how to backfill historical alert log entries.

 *Estimated Lab Time:* 10 minutes